damarisbangean/paradigmsofglobalization/UNEpicEpoch.md

 The Epic Epoch is a simple script for tracking dramatic changes in the composition of a field over time on CorText.
 It acts in three steps:

-First, the N most frequently occurring entities are selected at each time period, A frequency timeline is built for each of the selected terms A bump graph shows the evolution of frequency and ranking through time
+1. The N most frequently occurring entities are selected at each time period,
+2. A frequency timeline is built for each of the selected terms
+3. A bump graph shows the evolution of frequency and ranking through time

 Presented below is the epic epoch analysis for the UN corpus.